YIZHE12/car_market/readme.md

-# Lookiing similarity between car markets
+# Find similar car markets
 ## Background
 You’re on the data science team at Honda.
 Your team is trying to understand regional automotive demand in the United States, as you plan your manufacturing goals.